How do you Make Flashcards and Print Flashcards?

 If you are creating cards for many different subjects then you certainly will want to have a way to hold them together - whether it's a rubber band, an index card holder case, or other method.
 This will be helpful so that you don't mix all your cards - especially if you have been separating out your correct answers from those cards you need to learn again.

 Writing flashcards by hand can be tedious.
+How to make flash cards in Word?
 Microsoft Word and Google Docs allow you to make your own flashcards and print flashcards but it's not the easiest way (see our app recommendations below).
 However, if you are keen to do this we will give you some helpful tips.
 Learn how it's easier to print index cards using NoteDex

 Although old Microsoft Word versions had a set of simple flash card templates, these templates appear to have disappeared after MS Word 2016.